-Tom Wilcox, Oxford, UK
+Tom Wilcox, Principal Engineer

 From a young age, Tom always knew he had a fascination with robots, how they move, and the transformative power they can have on the world.
 Learning about robotics from papers by Professor Newman, he had no idea that ten years later he would be joining his team to help the company scale and solve the impossible.

 Read more about Tom’s story below to learn about his achievements to date, how he juggles family life as a working parent, and why he thinks work is like eating ice cream and getting super-human strength.

 What made you want to join Oxbotica and what led you here?